Zoubr99/Basic_Embedded_SoC/README.md

 Future Projects 1: RISC V core to replace the uBlaze core currently in use.

-Future Projects 2: ARM AHB Lite Bus to replace the Basic Bus Currently used, As the logic is almost identical to the Basic Bus.
+Future Projects 2: ARM AHB Lite Bus to replace the Basic Bus Currently used, As Although it is more complex and involved but the logic is almost identical to the Basic Bus.